-A recent report, Brock Blue: an Overview, provides a brief description of Blue, participation rates as of the report’s last edit, and a sample of an evaluation report in snippets.
+Evaluation of Brock courses with eXplorance Blue – an overview provides a brief description of Blue, participation rates as of the report’s last edit, and a sample of an evaluation report in snippets.

 The following points may assist in answering your questions about online course evaluations at Brock:

 Students will be contacted directly through their Brock emails when the evaluation of your course becomes active.
 A link will be included in the message that provides a direct connection to campus authentication and then a list of their courses that are being evaluated online.
 Clicking upon one of the courses will open the evaluation form.
 Students may complete the form in stages if that’s their preference, as the form will automatically submit when the closing date for evaluation arrives.
 Students that have not submitted will receive reminder messages to their Brock email that evaluations are still awaiting their attention.

 Student input is valued: Above all, students ought to be reminded that their constructive and critical feedback on the delivery of your course is meaningfully considered as the course is developed term after term.
 If your department possesses specific processes for taking student feedback into account, they’re worth mentioning.